playX18/capyscheme/README.md

 # R6RS/R7RS support

 Most of R6RS and R7RS-small should be "just working" apart from some bugs.
-There are still lots of untested procedures
+R6RS test-suite from [racket/r6rs](https://github.com/racket/r6rs) is used to guide development and at the moment ~39.4% of tests are successfull.
 ## Thanks

 Big thanks to authors of [Larceny](https://github/larcenists/larceny), [Guile](https://www.gnu.org/software/guile/) and [Ypsilon](https://https://github.com/fujita-y/ypsilon).
 CapyScheme uses stdlib parts from all of them and takes inspiration from them.